FINANCIAL AID POLICIES

 - Cumulative Grade Point Average is at least 2.0

-- Cumulative Completion Rate is no less than 67% (total credit hours earned divided by total credit hours attempted)
+- Cumulative Completion Rate is no less than 67% (total credit hours sucessfully completed divided by total credit hours attempted)

 Satisfactory progress will be evaluated at the end of each semester.

 Financial Aid Warning Status

 A student who fails to meet the above named requirements for the first time will be placed on Financial Aid Warning Status.
 Financial Aid Warning Status has no impact on the eligibility for financial aid.